julian-molina/Documentation/_includes/trading_system/manage-stage.md

 Upon execution, the system verifies if the current candle has tagged either of the targets.
 If&mdash;or when&mdash;it does, the close stage kicks in and closing execution begins.

-{% include callout.html type="primary" content="<strong>It is crucial to understand that Superalgos does not place orders to close a position until the stop loss or take profit targets are hit.
+{% include callout.html type="success" content="It is crucial to understand that Superalgos does not place orders to close a position until the stop loss or take profit targets are hit.
 That is, stop loss and take profit are not orders sitting at the exchange waiting to be filled at a certain rate.
-Instead, Superalgos keeps track of targets internally, and places the orders at the exchange during the execution cycle in which it detects either of the targets has been hit.</strong>" %}
+Instead, Superalgos keeps track of targets internally, and places the orders at the exchange during the execution cycle in which it detects either of the targets has been hit." %}

 This behavior has advantages and disadvantages, but it was designed as is because the former outweigh the latter.